workkkfor2012/gemini-coder/README.md

 **Guiding principles:**

 - initialize popular chatbots—don't scrape responses
-- API tools—powerful, yet simple to use
+- API tools—simple and robust
-- privacy first—100% local, zero telemetry
+- privacy first—zero telemetry
 - lightweight—about 1MB of code

 **CWC is for you if:**